Respecting Human Rights

 Implementation of Human Rights Due Diligence

 We are actively organizing dialogues with external experts to effectively implement human rights due diligence.
-By participating in human rights training programs hosted by the United Nations Development Programme (UNDP) and in seminars hosted by law firms, we gather information on current societal trends and on good practices at other companies, to use as a reference for our human rights response going forward.
-In 2024, we participated in seminars and engaged in individual dialogues with experts, gathering information on human rights laws and regulations, including the EU Corporate Sustainability Due Diligence Directive, which is due to come into effect in 2027, and are now considering our response.
+By participating in human rights training programs hosted by the United Nations Development Programme (UNDP) and in seminars hosted by law firms, we gather information on current societal trends to use as a reference for our human rights response going forward.
+In 2025, we continued to take part in seminars and engaged in dialogue with experts, gathering information on human rights laws and regulations, including the EU Corporate Sustainability Due Diligence Directive, and are now considering our response.

 Salient Human Rights Risks for Canon